-Anti-Trump group says most of U.S. economy backs Paris climate pact
+Anti-Trump group says most of US economy backs Paris climate pact

 Together they accounted for 900 million tonnes of greenhouse gases per year, it said.

-“You are part of an unstoppable movement that is stretching North and South, East and West,” Patricia Espinosa, head of the U.N. climate change secretariat, said in a statement.

-America’s Pledge said climate action did not brake economic growth.
-U.S. net greenhouse gas emissions have dropped by 11.5 percent in the past decade, while the economy grew by 15 percent, it said.
+And U.S. net greenhouse gas emissions have dropped by 11.5 percent in the past decade, while the economy grew by 15 percent, it said.

-The report said that a next phase of the report, in 2018, would look more in detail at the extent of U.S. actions.

-On Friday, former U.S. vice president Al Gore predicted in Bonn that the United States would meet the goals set by Obama.
+Laura Phillips, vice president of sustainability of Wal-Mart Stores Inc said investments to reduce emissions and shift to cleaner energies “have saved us a lot of money”.

+Ed Markey, a Democratic senator from Massachusetts, said “U.S. Senator President Trump might want to cop out but we know that ‘cop’ stands for Can’t Obstruct Progress (or) Climate Outlasts Presidents.”